Bhaskers-Blu-Org2/MCW-Mobile-app-innovation/Hands-on lab/HOL unguided - Mobile app innovation.md

 #### Tasks to complete

--   Open the **ContosoBaggage.sln** solution from your /src/ContosoBaggage folder of your project.
+-   Open the **ContosoBaggage.sln** solution from your /src/ContosoBaggage folder of your project

--   Open FlightService.cs under the Services folder of the ContosoBaggage project.
+-   Open FlightService.cs under the Services folder of the ContosoBaggage project

 -   Update the \_baseUrl with your Function App URL.
-Make sure to preserve the {0} at the end of the URL.
+Make sure to preserve the {0} at the end of the URL

 #### Exit criteria

--   Your mobile app is configured to connect to your Azure Functions.
+-   Your mobile app is configured to connect to your Azure Functions

 ### Task 2: Create a Fight List page